There Must Be a Better World Somewhere

-There Must Be a Better World Somewhere is the twenty seventh studio album by B. B. King released in 1981.
+There Must Be a Better World Somewhere is a studio album by B. B. King, released in 1981.
 It was awarded the Grammy Award for Best Ethnic or Traditional Recording the following year.

+Critical reception

+The New York Times wrote that "while the songs tend to be lackluster, the presence of some particularly fine musicians and a few old friends brings out above-average performances."